 Symptoms found in newborns include:

 If you have one child with the disease, you could have more children with the disease.
-Talk to your doctor about the risk.
-Consider going to genetic counseling.
+Genetic counseling can help you learn more about the risk.

 International Foundation for Functional Gastrointestinal Disorders

 Hirschsprung’s disease treatment.
-University of California San Francisco Benioff Children's Hospital website.
-Available at: http://www.ucsfhealth.org/childrens/edu/hirschsprung.pdf .
-Accessed June 27, 2013.
+UCSF Benioff Children's Hospital website.
+Available at: https://www.ucsfbenioffchildrens.org/conditions/hirschsprungs_disease/treatment.html.
+Accessed June 26, 2018.